Bigboyzzy/Bigboyzzy.github.io/_news/announcement_4.md

 related_posts: false
 ---

-DVFO: Learning-Based DVFS for Energy-Efficient Edge-Cloud Collaborative Inference, our paper was accepted by IEEE Transactions on Mobile Computing in January 2024.
+One paper was accepted by IEEE Transactions on Mobile Computing 2024!